isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 [the schematic](|filename|../images/2013/12/30c3-hhacagb/schematic/06-gbe_disable.jpg)
 to the left.

-It's possible (but currently untested) that this resistor could be used to disable the onboard ethernet controller, if the `-GBE_DISABLE` connector on this resistor were to be disconnected, and `LAN_POWER_GOOD` connector be connected to ground.
+It's possible (but currently untested) that the `R422` resistor could be used to disable the onboard ethernet controller, if `R422` were removed, and then the `-GBE_DISABLE` side connected to ground.
+(Similar to R461 above.)